Go Hyun-jung: Career resurgence

 Go regained her reputation as Korea's top actress in 2009 after playing femme fatale royal concubine Lady Mishil in the hit historical drama Queen Seondeok.
 She was not the titular lead character, but her interpretation of the power-hungry main rival to the queen was impressive enough to make viewers remember the show as Mishil's story.
 The drama reached ratings of over 40 percent and won her the highest award at the MBC Drama Awards and Baeksang Arts Awards.
 Go was named Gallup Korea's Television Actor of the Year for two consecutive years (2009–10).

-That same year, Go surprised fans not only by appearing on a TV entertainment show (popular talk show Golden Fishery hosted by comedian Kang Ho-dong) for the first time in 15 years, but also by very frankly addressing rumors surrounding her shrouded personal life.
+That same year, Go surprised fans not only by appearing on a TV entertainment show (popular talk show Golden Fishery hosted by comedian Kang Ho-dong) for the first time in 15 years, but also by frankly addressing rumors surrounding her personal life.
 Once notorious for declining to appear on entertainment programs other than dramas or films, she maintained a mysterious image for a long time.
 Her new easy-going, and down-to-earth attitude seemingly reflected a philosophical view of the many ups and downs in life.
-In interviews with print and online magazines, Go has even expressed her feelings towards her ex-husband and children.
+In interviews with print and online magazines, Go has expressed her feelings towards her ex-husband and children.

 Twenty-one years after making her acting debut, Go held her very first fanmeeting on June 13, 2010—she held a press conference beforehand, sang songs for the 500 fans present, answered questions, and prepared video clips.

 Though plagued with production issues prior to airing, Go returned to television ten months later in Daemul, which means "big shot" or "big thing" in Korean.
 In the drama, Go plays Seo Hye-rim, an anchorwoman who enters politics after the death of her war correspondent husband and becomes the nation's first female president.
 The 24-episode series revolves around an ordinary woman in extraordinary circumstances: how and why she became head of state and also the complicated schemes and plots surrounding her, her presidency, allies, and enemies.
 Besides its star-studded cast (Go starred opposite Korean Wave star Kwon Sang-woo), the show's ratings was helped by its controversial plot, which included events from Korea's recent past such as a presidential impeachment and the sinking of a Navy warship, and it topped its time slot for 11 consecutive weeks.
 Go repeated her feat by winning the top prize at the 2010 SBS Drama Awards.
 According to industry sources, Go was reportedly paid per episode, setting a new salary record for a Korean actress.